 10.0 score

-Shark Steam Pickup 3-in-1 Steam Mop Picks Up Debris, Deep Scrubs, & Steam Sanitizes - All At Once, Lightweight Steam Cleaner for Home with Sealed Hard Floors like Hardwood, Tile & Laminate, SD201
+Shark Steam Pickup Lightweight 3-in-1 Steam Mop Cleaner Picks Up Debris, Deep Scrubs & Steam Sanitizes - All At Once for Home with Sealed Hard Floors like Hardwood, Tile & Laminate, SD201

 The Shark Steam Pickup 3-in-1 Steam Mop is designed to offer a comprehensive cleaning solution for sealed hard floors like hardwood, tile, and laminate.
 Its standout feature is the 3-in-1 cleaning mechanism, which picks up debris, scrubs, and sanitizes all in one step, making it highly efficient and time-saving.